keyvank/tsp/src/1-compute.md

     return Reg8(circuit, in_clk, inst_pointer_next, out_inst_pointer, 0)
 ```

-Next, we will have an `InstructionMemory`, which is a 256-byte RAM that holds our program.
-We'll connect the `InstructionPointer` to the `InstructionMemory`, which will output the fetched instruction.
-This instruction is then passed to a separate module responsible for decoding it and determining what action to take.
+Next, we introduce an `InstructionMemory`, which is a 256-byte RAM that stores our program.
+We connect the program-counter output of the `InstructionPointer`'s outputted PC to the `InstructionMemory`, which outputs the fetched instruction.
+This instruction is then passed to a `Decoder` module again so it can be decoded, determining what action the processor should take next.

 ```python=
 def InstructionMemory(circuit, in_clk, in_inst_pointer, out_inst, code):